bit-country/bitcountry-docs/docs/node-operator.md

 Tewai Chain is a Bit.Country Metaverse Public Testnet.
 Tewai means "The Water in Maori", and we aim to create a Tewai Protocol to become the most important substances on metaverse and flows like water that adjust to any objects.

 If you would like to support and be a part of the most important aspects of the future Metaverse, you can apply to become a Node Operator to run the Tewai Protocol using this section [Run a node](node-operator/#run-a-node).
-Or if you simply wanted to accessing Bit.Country metaverse, click [Access Bit.Country](https://bit.country).
+Or if you simply wanted to access the Bit.Country metaverse, click [Access Bit.Country](https://bit.country).

 ## Run a node

 ### Initial Set-up

 #### **Requirements**
 The most common way for a beginner to run a validator is on a cloud server running Linux.
-You can choose whatever VPS provider e.g AWS, Azure, or running on your own local setup.
+You can choose whichever VPS provider (e.g AWS, Azure), or try running on your own local setup.

 Standard Hardware Specs

 * CPU - 2.2 GHz 6-Core Intel Core i7
 * Storage - SSD - Should be reasonably sized to deal with blockchain growth.
 Starting around 10 GB - 80 GB will be okay for the first six months.
-Recommend to re-evaluate every six month
+Re-evaluating every six month
 * RAM - 8 Gb

 Or

-AWS Medium EC2 instance with 30 GB Hard drive should be efficient.
+AWS Medium EC2 instance with 30 GB Hard drive should be sufficient.

 ## **Running a Node as Collator Node Operator**